 The purpose of any assistant is to display additional information in the network tree and/or to filter the network tree.
 Assistants are sorted into groups by the nature of this information: Hardware, Software, Inventory or Miscellaneous.

 Each assistant has a condition.
 When an assistant is active, every network node is matched against its condition.

 When the Indicator mode is active, the nodes that passed the check are marked with an icon.

 Hovering the mouse cursor over this icon will provide additional information in the form of a hint.

 In the Filter mode, an assistant will hide all assets that do not satisfy its condition.

 If you've got a suggestion for a new assistant type, feel free to send us a message!
 Use the main menu option Feedback / Feature request and tell us.
-Perhaps, next update you'll find your assistant in the program.
+Perhaps, with the next update you'll find your assistant in the program.